-- · SDI-12 output is supported only for MS-60S with product serial number 'S22053500' or earlier. - · SDI-12 (Version:1.4) is supported. - The initial setting of the communication interface is Modbus RTU.
+- · SDI-12 (Version:1.4) is supported. - The initial setting of the communication interface is Modbus.
 To use the SDI-12 interface, change the settings from "Hibi" software.
 After changing the setting, turn the power off and then on again to operate with SDI-12 mode.
-To return to Modbus RTU mode again, change the setting from "Hibi" software. - · When SDI-12 is enabled, the unit operates in "low power standby mode" with power consumption of approx. 2.5mA (at 12V) during non-communication.
+To return to Modbus mode again, change the setting from "Hibi" software. - · When SDI-12 is enabled, the unit operates in "low power standby mode" with power consumption of approx. 2.5mA (at 12V) during non-communication.